appdotnet/piha/README.md

 s3cmd --cf-invalidate sync <path_to_git_repo>/dist/ s3://<bucket_name>/
 ```

-For every file that is synced, the '--cf-invalidate' argument will scan your Cloudfront distributions for the one hosting that file, and send a invalidation request.
+For every file that is synced, the `--cf-invalidate` argument will scan your Cloudfront distributions for the one hosting that file, and send a invalidation request.